-The District's financial statements, submitted with this analysis, are comprised of government-wide financial statements, fund financial statements, and notes to the basic financial statements.
+The District's financial statements, submitted with this analysis, are comprised of district-wide financial statements, fund financial statements, and notes to the basic financial statements.
 In addition, other required supplementary information and supplementary information to the basic financial statements is provided as listed in the table of contents.
 The basic financial statements include two statements, which present different views of the District.
-The first two statements are Government-wide financial statements that provide both short-term and long-term information about the District's overall financial position.
-The remaining statements are fund financial statements that focus on individual parts of the District, reporting the District's operations in more detail than the Government-wide statements.
+The first two statements are district-wide financial statements - the Statement of Net Position and the Statement of Activities.
+These statements provide both short-term and long-term information about the District's overall financial position.
+The remaining statements are fund financial statements that focus on individual parts of the District, reporting the District's operations in more detail than the district-wide statements.
 The governmental fund statements indicate how basic services such as regular and special education were financed in the short term as well as indicate future spending plans.
 Proprietary fund statements offer short term and long-term financial information about the activities the District operates like a business; namely the food service fund.
-The presentation of Fiduciary fund statements for the District was eliminated with the implementation of GASB 84, Fiduciary Activities, during the fiscal year ended June 30, 2021.
-The funds previously reported under Fiduciary Funds, including Private Purpose Trust Fund and Student Activity Fund, are now reported under Governmental Funds as Special Revenue Funds.